-This cleaner is safe on skin, biodegradable and contains no acids.
+This cleaner is safe on the skin, biodegradable, and contains no acids.
 Do not dilute with water.

 1. Red Line Fuel System Cleaner

 This product contains synthetic upper cylinder lubricant.
-Use the whole bottle for best results.
+Use the whole bottle for the best results.

 Moving on.
 After cleaning your tank, you need to check your fuel pump and fuel filter.
-If your tank needed cleaning, there is a high chance that your fuel pump and filter needs cleaning as well.
+If your tank needs cleaning, there is a high chance that your fuel pump and filter need cleaning as well.